pikax/vue-composable/packages/vue-composable/README.md

 100% typescript based composable components and full type support out-of-box.

-This library aim is to be one stop shop for many real-world composable functions, with aggressive tree-shaking to keep it light on your end code ([12kb gzip](https://app.circleci.com/jobs/github/pikax/vue-composable/318/parallel-runs/0/steps/0-105)).
+This library aim is to be one stop shop for many real-world composable functions, with aggressive tree-shaking to keep it light on your end code.

 [vue-composable](https://www.npmjs.com/package/vue-composable) is composed by two package [@vue-composable/core](./packages/core) and [@vue-composable/web](./packages/web).